SaulVas/ICS2000-Source-Code/Documentation/Report.md

 The simulation, works as follows:

-1. Generate optimum routes for each drone using the seps outlined previously.
+1. Generate optimum routes for each drone using the steps outlined previously.
 2. 10 cars are placed at random positions throughout the grid.
 3. Make the 3 drones take off and start the simulation.
 4. Update the position of each drone every second by calculating its new position using vectors based on the next picture point and the drones speed.
 5. Check that the drone has enough battery to continue surveying the area.
 If the drone doesnt have enough fuel to return to home, land and still have a little left over as a safety margin, it will stop following its route and return to home.
-After refuelling it continues along it's original route.
+After refuelling, it continues along it's original route.
 6. At each picture point the drone simulates taking a picture and running it through the object detection algorithm.
 7. Once all the cars have been found the simulation stops.